Julien-Boulanger/webpage/index.markdown

 continued fractions, combinatorics on words and Anosov dynamics.

 <h2> News </h2>
-I'll be in Europe from may to july 2026, don't hesitate to contact me if you are interested in my research!
+I'll be in Europe from February to May 2027, don't hesitate to contact me if you are interested in my research!
 Here is my [CV](/assets/CV_en.pdf), and a [research statement](/assets/Research_Statement_en.pdf).

 <h2> Preprints </h2>

 (9) The Hurwitz problem for abelian differentials.
 With Rodolfo Gutiérrez-Romo and Erwan Lanneau.
 October 2025.<br>
 <a href="https://arxiv.org/abs/2510.09584" class="button"> Arxiv</a>

-(8) Algebraic interaction strength for translation surfaces with several singularities.
-September 2025.<br>
-<a href="https://arxiv.org/abs/2509.05210" class="button"> Arxiv</a>

-(7) Algebraic intersections on Bouw-Möller surfaces, and more general convex polygons, with Irene Pasquinelli, 2024.<br>
+(8) Algebraic intersections on Bouw-Möller surfaces, and more general convex polygons, with Irene Pasquinelli, 2024.<br>
  <a href="https://arxiv.org/abs/2409.01711" class="button"> Arxiv</a>  as well as [Slides](/assets/Slides_Leipzig.pdf) that I made for the MPI MIS geometry seminar in Leipzig (also related to the paper (3)).

 <h2> Publications </h2>
 <img src="assets/img/double_heptagone.png" alt="The double regular heptagon translation surface" style="float:right;width:391px;height:422px;margin-left:5px;">

+(7) Algebraic interaction strength for translation surfaces with several singularities.
+Accepted for publication at the Glasgow Mathematical Journal (2026).<br>
+<a href="https://arxiv.org/abs/2509.05210" class="button"> Arxiv</a>

 (6) Connection points on double regular polygons, <em> Journal of Modern Dynamics </em> Volume 21 (2025), pp. 693-718.<br>
  <a href="https://arxiv.org/abs/2501.14657" class="button"> Arxiv</a> or